A potelyt.com – Photography & Imaging Resources

 • More heavily discounted: Has been around for much longer (launched in September 2014).

-If the count of individual advantages (bullet points above) is taken as a guide, the V-LUX 5 emerges as the winner of the contest (12 : 9 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the LX100 comes out slightly ahead of the V-LUX 5 (13 : 12 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Leica V-LUX 5 and the Panasonic LX100 place the cameras among the top in their class?
 Find out in the latest Best Superzoom Camera and Best Travel-Zoom Camera listings whether the two cameras rank among the cream of the crop.